qaul/qaul.net/rust/clients/cli/README.md

   * `file send {Group ID} {File Path} {File Description}` - sends a file to the user with the ID {Group ID} and a {File Description} text.
   * `file history [{offset} {limit}]` - displays a paginated file history
     * The page {offset} and {limit} values are optional.
 The default values are an offset of 0 and 10 results.
+* DTN - Delay Tolerant Networking
+  * `dtn state` - display the state of the local DTN storage.
+Displays the number of messages and the used bytes.
+  * `dtn config` - displays the DTN configuration: Max storage size & storage users
+  * `dtn add {user ID}` - add a storage user to the DTN list
+  * `dtn remove {user ID}` - remove a storage user
+  * `dtn size {size in MB}` - set the maximal total storage size in mega bytes
 * debug
   * all these commands are for debugging purposes only
   * `debug rpc sent` - displays the number of RPC messages sent to libqaul